Government of Iran: Creation

-After the victory of the Islamic Revolution, a referendum was held by Interim Government of Iran on the 30th and 31 March 1979 (10 and 11 Farvardin 1358), asking people to vote either Yes or No to an Islamic Republic.
-The results of the referendum were announced soon after by Ayatollah Khomeini on April 2, 1979, with 98.2 percent of the Iranian citizens voting in favor of an Islamic Republic.
+After the victory of the Islamic Revolution, a referendum was held by Interim Government of Iran on the 30 and 31 March 1979 (10 and 11 Farvardin 1358), asking people to vote either Yes or No to an Islamic Republic.
+The results of the referendum were announced soon after by Ayatollah Khomeini on 2 April 1979, with 98.2 percent of the Iranian citizens voting in favor of an Islamic Republic.

 Constitution

 On 2–3 December 1979, the Constitution of the Islamic Republic of Iran was ratified by a popular referendum.
-In this referendum, 99.5 present of Iranian voters approved the constitution.
+In this referendum, 99.5 percent of Iranian voters approved the constitution.
 Ten years later, in the summer of 1989, Iranian voters would approve a set of amendments to the Constitution of 1979 in another referendum.
 The constitution has been called a "hybrid" of "theocratic and democratic elements".
-While Articles 1 and 2 vest sovereignty in God, Article 6 "mandates popular elections for the presidency and the Majlis, or parliament."
-However, all democratic procedures and rights are subordinate to the Guardian Council and the Supreme Leader, whose powers are spelled out in Chapter Eight (Articles 107–112).
+While Articles 1 and 2 vest sovereignty in God, Article 6 "mandates popular elections for the presidency and the Majlis, or parliament".
+All democratic procedures and rights are subordinate to the Guardian Council and the Supreme Leader, whose powers are spelled out in Chapter Eight (Articles 107–112).